US savors World Cup berth; Carmelo Anthony named ambassador - WHIZ News

 FIELD UPDATE

-Jordan became the 19th nation to qualify for the 32-team World Cup, clinching its spot Friday when New Zealand defeated Saudi Arabia.
+Jordan has made the 32-team World Cup, clinching its spot Friday when New Zealand defeated Saudi Arabia.

 Jordan is the seventh team to advance through the Asian Qualifiers, joining co-hosts Philippines and Japan, Lebanon, New Zealand, Australia and China.
 There is one spot left unclaimed from Asia, with Iran and Kazakhstan still in the running.